husikl/ist_ros/README.md

 The execution result will be saved in mp4 format at the specified output path.

-### Online Tool Segmentation and Tracking with ROS
+### Online Segmentation and Tracking with ROS
 #### Publishing
-First, run the following command to start the ROS node for online tool masking and tracking:
+First, run the following command to start the ROS node for online masking and tracking:
 ```
 python test_script_ros.py --input_topic /ximea_cam/image_raw
 ```
 A blank Tkinter window will pop up.

-Next, start tool selection in another terminal:
+Next, start target selection in another terminal:
 ```
 rosservice call /init_segmentation "{}"
 ```
-After the tool selection, start processing:
+After the target selection, start processing:
 ```
 rosservice call /run_inference "{}"
 ```
-Then, tool masks and positions are being published.
+Then, masks and positions are being published.

 #### Visualizing
-We provide two way to visualize: maked image and images with circles pointing out the positions of the tracked tool.
+We provide two way to visualize: maked image and images with circles pointing out the positions of the tracked targets.

 Run the following command to start the ROS node that subscribes to the results from "test_script_ros.py" and visualizes them:
 ```